-SOC2001 Sociology I 4.5 SPAN1011 Conversational Spanish I: Specialized Vocabulary 4.5 History One HIST-designated course (except HIST4030) 4.5 Math One math course 1000 level or higher based on student's placement assessment 4.5 Science One SCI-designated course 4.5 Electives Two courses with an EASC attribute selected from offerings within the School of Arts & Sciences which may be used to form an arts & sciences concentration 9
+ENG1021 Advanced Composition and Communication 4.5 ENG1030 Communication Skills 4.5 LEAD2001 Foundations of Leadership Studies 4.5 PSYC2001 Introductory Psychology 4.5 SOC2001 Sociology I 4.5 SPAN1011 Conversational Spanish I: Specialized Vocabulary 4.5 History One HIST-designated course (except HIST4030) 4.5 Math One math course 1000 level or higher based on student's placement assessment 4.5 Science One SCI-designated course 4.5 Electives Two courses with an EASC attribute selected from offerings within the School of Arts & Sciences which may be used to form an arts & sciences concentration 9 Free Elective n 1002-4999 numbered offerings within the university (except VT2001).
+It is important to save this elective if you plan to 4.5

-Free Elective

 One course selected from 1002-4999 numbered offerings within the university (except ACCT1005, CJS1002, MGMT2001).
-It is important to save this elective if you plan to participate in a Hospitality study abroad program 4.5 -- -- -----
+It is important to save this elective if you plan to 4.5 participate in a Hospitality study abroad program Total Credits 191.5